tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 is not possible.
 See {{cleartext-dns}} for more details regarding cleartext DNS.

+Validating the ESNIKeys structure additionally validates the public name.
+This validates any retry signals from the server because the client validates the server certificate against the public name before retrying.

 ### Supporting multiple protocols

 This design has no impact on application layer protocol negotiation.
 It may affect